So You’ve Got A Bad Blister On Your Foot

 These items are single-use (don’t use them twice and definitely don’t let anybody else use them after you).
 And they need to be disposed of appropriately.
 That means into a sharps container, not into the bin or general waste.

 Me, I prefer the scalpel blades.
 They put a decent-sized hole in the blister roof to reduce the likelihood of it closing and filling up again.
 It’s what most race medics use when treating blisters at running and hiking events.
-Take a look at this video.
+You can see more blister lancing videos here.

 Written by Rebecca Rushton